What is a Call Center? How They Work and Common Technology

 3. Call routing: The system then directs the call to the most suitable agent based on the customer’s needs.

 4. Agent assistance: Once connected, the agent identifies the customer and their issue.
-They provide help, following established protocols to ensure a pleasant experience.
+Tools like predictive dialing streamline this process, allowing agents to provide help efficiently while ensuring a pleasant experience.

 5. Documentation: After the call, the agent records the interaction and any necessary follow-up actions.
 If the issue isn’t resolved, they will reach out again with updates.